gschup/bevy_ggrs/README.md

 For explanation on how to use it, check the 👉[examples](./examples/)!

 ## How it works

 The GGRS plugin creates a custom `GGRSStage` which owns a separate schedule.
-Inside this schedule, we add the rollback systems in a single threaded system stage.
+Inside this schedule, the user can add stages and systems as they wish.
 When the default schedule runs the `GGRSStage`, it polls the session and executes resulting `GGRSRequests`, such as loading, saving and advancing the gamestate.

 - advancing the gamestate is done by running the internal schedule once.